prismicio/prismic-gatsby/docs/previews.md

 Once we've navigated to our appropriate template, we need to conditionally handle reading `previewData` from `location.state`.

-Below is an example template:
+Below is an example template component:

 ```jsx
 import React from 'react'